AiSec-Lab/lab-website/README.md

-# Lab Website Starter
+# AiSec Lab Website

-Static, ai-folio-inspired layout for an academic lab.
+Static, ai-folio-inspired layout for AiSec Lab.
 Each section lives on its own page for easier content management:

 - `index.html` — short about + links
 - `news.html` — pulls from `data/news.json`